hydephp/develop/docs/advanced-features/navigation-api.md

 This article is intended for advanced users, as most users will not need to create custom navigation menus.
 For this reason, the documentation is very code-driven due to the technical nature of the API.

+## Overview

+The Navigation API consists of a set of classes within the `Hyde\Framework\Features\Navigation` namespace.

+Together, these form an object-oriented way to create and interact with navigation menus and their items.

+In short, a navigation menu is an instance of the `NavigationMenu` class.
+Each menu contains a collection of `NavigationItem` or `NavigationGroup` classes.
+The former represents a single item in the menu, while the latter represents a group of items.